gitbook-plugin-fox/gitbook-plugin-flowchart-fox/README.md

-Forked from [nsdont/gitbook-plugin-new-flowchart](https://github.com/nsdont/gitbook-plugin-new-flowchart),to make sure we can add a custom style for the chart.
+Forked from [nsdont/gitbook-plugin-new-flowchart](https://github.com/nsdont/gitbook-plugin-new-flowchart),to make sure we can add a custom style for the chart,also supports new version of `flowchart.js`(current version is `1.17.1`).

 Fox Flowchart Plugin
 ==============